bannzai/XcodeProject/README.md

 [Kuri](http://github.com/bannzai/Kuri) is code generate for iOS CleanArchitecture.

 ## License
-`xcp` is available under the MIT license.
+`XcodeProject` is available under the MIT license.
 See the LICENSE file for more info.

 # XcodeProject